NSGIC’s Geo-Enabled Election project helps place right voter in THE right voting district

 Paul Stenbjorn, Election Information Services

 NSGIC (pronounced NISS-gyck), or the National States Geographic Information Council, is a state-led organization for developing, exchanging, and endorsing geospatial technology and policy best practices.
 Its Geo-Enabled Elections project focuses specifically on the use of geospatial information in elections, and is partly funded by the bipartisan Democracy Fund Voice.
-That project runs for two years, with a final report and best practices expected in September 2019.
 Read more about NSGIC here.